-- There must be areas designated for waste sorting in the building. - Description of sorting vessels for waste sorting.
-Documentation can be description, pictures, or datasheet. - Documentation that there are designated areas for waste sorting in warehouse buildings.
+Description of sorting vessels for waste sorting.
+Documentation can be description, pictures, or datasheet.

-O12 Hazardous substances in reused construction products and materials the appendix Hazardous substances in reused construction products.
+O12 Hazardous substances in reused construction products and materials

-When reused construction products, fittings and materials are used, a risk analysis documenting the presence of hazardous substances must be conducted by an expert.
-Hazardous substances must be evaluated and documented according to all relevant national legislation and
+When reused construction products, fittings and materials are used, a risk analysis documenting the presence of hazardous substances must be conducted by an expert\.
+Hazardous substances must be evaluated and documented according to all relevant national legislation and Appendix 5.